rubiefawn/remedy/knowledge-and-treasure/tricks-and-weapons.md

 * You instantaneously expand the flame 5 feet in one direction, provided that wood or other fuel is present in the new location.
 * You instantaneously extinguish the flames within the cube.
-* You make a spell attack, hurling a mote of the flame at a creature you can see within 30 feet \(60 with threat\), inflicting 🔥 damage on a hit.
+* You make a spell attack, hurling a mote of the flame at a creature you can see within 30 feet \(60 with disadvantage\), inflicting 🔥 damage on a hit.
 * You double or halve the area of bright light and dim light cast by the flame, change its color, or both for up to 1 minute.

 ### Jinx